tiared/notes.stuartpb.com/orangism.md

 "Well, it seems to me, that the best things in life, are the things that are bright crimson, the color of a stop sign, and things that are gold, like a buttercup.
 It would then follow that the house might best be painted in something that might approximate a combination of these two hues..."

+(If you've never heard of Gore Vidal before, basically picture a butch Joan Rivers.

 "You're talking about orange."

 "Well hey now, I said, hold on a minute, I never said orange."